-- (1) SP: Harbour Service (For ships engaged in service restricted to only harbour sheltered waters) - (2) NC: Coasting Service (For ships engaged in service restricted to only coastal areas within generally 20 miles from the nearest land or areas deemed equivalent by the Society). - (3) AP: Smooth Water Service (For ships engaged in service restricted to only calm water areas generally sheltered from the open sea by land or areas deemed equivalent by the Society). - (4) NP: Designated Service Area (For ships that are classed on their relationship with shore support facilities and that are engaged in service within a specific sea area where the aforementioned shore support can reach; or ships operated when moored or positioned in a specific sea area). - (5) For ships other than those specified above that are engaged in restricted service where the Rules deemed necessary by the Society are applied, an appropriate notation may be affixed. - 5.
+- (1) SP: Harbour Service (For ships engaged in service restricted to only harbour sheltered waters) - (2) NC: Coasting Service (For ships engaged in service restricted to only coastal areas within generally 20 miles from the nearest land or areas deemed equivalent by the Society). - (3) AP: Smooth Water Service (For ships engaged in service restricted to only calm water areas generally sheltered from the open sea by land or areas deemed equivalent by the Society). - (4) NP: Designated Service Area (For ships that are classed on their relationship with shore support facilities and that are engaged in service within a specific sea area where the aforementioned shore support can reach; or ships operated when moored or positioned in a specific sea area). - (5) NF: Inland water (For ships engaged in service on inland waterways). - (6) For ships other than those specified above that are engaged in restricted service where the Rules deemed necessary by the Society are applied, an appropriate notation may be affixed. - 5.
 Distinguishing automation marks